 So you're starting to feel that itch: You're a little bored in your current job, and you're antsy for a new challenge and to expand your skills.
-Or maybe today's encouraging jobs climate — with hiring up in many fields and the unemployment rate hovering at pre-recession levels — makes you wonder if better options are out there.
+Or maybe you're just wondering if better options are out there.

 If you're not ready to throw everything at a new job search but want to scope out opportunities, consider a soft-launch on your hunt — making small moves to put yourself in the right position to evaluate the possibilities in your field.
 These expert-suggested tips can help you start testing the waters.

 Career sites like Glassdoor, Recruiter and LinkedIn offer this feature: Input the type of job you're looking for, and positions that fit your criteria will continually land in your inbox.
 Many companies also send out alerts to job seekers who sign up on their sites as well.

 The drawback is, you'll only hear about advertised openings as opposed to those that never make it to external job boards.
 But since you're not full-on looking anyway, why not hang back on the couch and let these search engines comb through listings for you.

 “People often shrug off recruiters who call them when they’re not looking for a new role, but this is a mistake,” says Joseph Liu, career change consultant and host of the Career Relaunch podcast.
 OK, so maybe you did blow off a few recruiter queries since you started your current gig.
 What now?

 Liu recommends sending a short note with an update on your role and recent accomplishments to any recruiter who has contacted you in the past.
 No contacts?
 Scour the "open position" section of relevant trade websites.
 You’ll start noticing the same recruitment firms posting ads there, which indicates that they're among the most active and reputable firms in your industry, says Liu.
 Google a firm, find a name or two and shoot over a note introducing yourself.